-Sugar (sucrose), glucose (also known as dextrose in powdered form), stevia, artificial sweeteners not ending in -ol (such as aspartame), maple syrup, golden syrup
+Sugar (sucrose), brown sugar, glucose (also known as dextrose in powdered form), stevia, artificial sweeteners not ending in -ol (such as aspartame), maple syrup, golden syrup

-Garlic-infused oil, allspice, asafoetida, basil, bay leaves, caraway, cardamom, cayenne pepper, celery seeds, chervil, chilli, chives, cinnamon, cloves, coriander, cumin, curry leaves, dill seeds, elderflower, fenugreek, galangal, ginger, juniper berries, kaffir lime leaves, lavender, lemon basil, lemongrass, lemon myrtle, lemon thyme, licorice, mace, marjoram, mustard, nutmeg, oregano, paprika, parsley, pepper, peppermint, spearmint, star anise, sumac, Szechuan pepper, vanilla
+Allspice, asafoetida, basil, bay leaves, caraway, cardamom, cayenne pepper, celery seeds, chervil, chilli, chives, cinnamon, cloves, coriander, cumin, curry leaves, dill seeds, elderflower, fenugreek, galangal, garlic-infused oil, ginger, juniper berries, kaffir lime leaves, lavender, lemon basil, lemongrass, lemon myrtle, lemon thyme, licorice, mace, marjoram, mustard, nutmeg, oregano, paprika, parsley, pepper, peppermint, spearmint, star anise, sumac, Szechuan pepper, vanilla

 Other – Bold = limit to less than a handful per sitting

-Alcohol (except beer, cider and dessert, sweet or fortified wines), baking powder, bicarbonate of soda, chia seeds, cocoa, coconut (all parts), flax, gelatin, nuts (no cashews or pistachios), seeds, oat bran, psyllium, rice bran, regular tea and coffee, soy sauce, tamari, tofu, vinegar, xanthan gum.
+Alcohol (except beer, cider and dessert, sweet or fortified wines), baking powder, bicarbonate of soda, chia seeds, chocolate drinking powder (see chocolate update at bottom of page), coconut (all parts), coffee (including espresso), flax, gelatin, nuts in limited amounts (no cashews or pistachios), seeds, oat bran, psyllium, rice bran, tea (peppermint, green, white and black are okay: no camomile, dandelion, fennel or oolong tea), soy sauce, tamari, tofu, vinegar, xanthan gum.
 Red meat, fish, poultry and bacon are allowed.